-Students should read their university email account regularly (daily, at least) as announcements will often be sent via email with no paper copies provided.
-The account can be set to forward to another account you have, and the university account has a web-interface.
+Departmental printers should only be used for academic work, and your computer privileges may be revoked for misuse.
+A variety of software related to data analysis and visualization is installed on the computers in the DataLab located on the 5th floor of the Thomas Cooper Library.
+Moreover, the university offers students a variety of subscriptions and services, such as cloud storage, through its agreements.
+Students should set up authentication and Virtual Private Network (VPN) to ensure security and access to the university network.
+Students should read their university email account regularly (daily, at least), as announcements will often be sent via emails with no paper copies provided.
+The account can be set to forward to another account you have, and the university account has a web interface.